 Note: An AP Biology score of 4 or 5 may allow waiver of Biology 1112 but not of Biology 1111.

-1111 (FR) Principles of Biology

-4 credits

-This course is designed for science majors and focuses on the unifying concepts of species and adaptations of species to change, an overview of cell biology including cell structure, cell metabolism, cell reproduction, enzyme action, DNA, proteins, and genetics.
+1111 (FR) Principles of Biology 4 credits This course is designed for science majors and focuses on the unifying concepts of species and adaptations of species to change, an overview of cell biology including cell structure, cell metabolism, cell reproduction, enzyme action, DNA, proteins, and genetics.
 The laboratory emphasizes basic techniques and is an integral component of the course.
 Natural Science and Mathematics.

-1112 Principles of Biology II

-4 credits

-This course is intended for prospective Biology majors and is required before all Biology courses at the 2000 level or above.
+1112 Principles of Biology II 4 credits This course is intended for prospective Biology majors and is required before all Biology courses at the 2000 level or above.
 It focuses on unifying concepts of species and adaptations of species to change.
 Adaptations at the organismal level are investigated in the second semester with emphasis on maintenance and control systems as they evolved for organisms to live in various habitats.
 The laboratory emphasizes basic techniques and is an integral component of each semester.
-Prerequisites: Biology 1111, Mathematics 1001 or passing the arithmetic section of the mathematics proficiency test, Mathematics 1002 or

-passing the algebra portion of the mathematics proficiency test.
+Prerequisites: Biology 1111, Mathematics 1001 Prerequisites: Biology 1111, Mathematics 1001 or passing the arithmetic section of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency test.
 Natural Science and Mathematics.

 Note: An AP Biology score of 4 or 5 may allow waiver of Biology 1112 but not of Biology 1111.

 1115 Human Heredity: A User's Guide

 4 credits

 Human genetics and evolution.
 Themes of the course include our own heredity, the technology of cytogenetics and genetic engineering that enables us to study and, in some cases, to manipulate genetic material, the genetic basis of evolutionary theory, and the assessment of such information that is reported to the public.

 Intended for non-science majors.

 Prerequisite: Mathematics 1001 or passing the arithmetic portion of the math proficiency test.
 Natural Science and Mathematics.

 1116 Biodiversity

 4 credits

 A survey of the diversity of living organisms with an emphasis on conservation.
 Occasional field trips will be a required component of the course.

 Intended for non-science majors.
 Natural Science and Mathematics.

 1118 Human Biology

 4 credits

 The biology of people, including study of human evolution, human ecology, anatomy, physiology, and genetics.
 These topics are studied with a view toward the appreciation of scientific and medical research affecting all our lives.

 Intended for non-science majors.
-Natural Science and Mathematics.

-1121 Biology of Aging

-4 credits

-The physiological, genetic, nutritional and other biological aspects of the aging human body.
-Course will include the impact of disease, stress, and neurological and endocrinological change, as well as the research being done at the molecular, cellular, metabolic, and population levels to increase and promote the health of the aging population.

-Intended for the minor in Gerontology.

 Natural Science and Mathematics.